-I partner with adult and teen clients to provide private, specialized, & personalized cognitive behavioral therapy (CBT) infused with mindfulness training, skills borrowed from dialectical behavior therapy (DBT) and acceptance and commitment therapy (ACT) and a warm collaborative guiding style for:
+At Atlanta CBT, we partner with adult, child, and teen clients to provide private, specialized, & personalized cognitive behavioral therapy (CBT) and general CBT skills infused with mindfulness training, skills borrowed from dialectical behavior therapy (DBT) and acceptance and commitment therapy (ACT) and a warm collaborative guiding style for:

 - OBSESSIVE COMPULSIVE DISORDER (OCD)

 - BODY-FOCUSED REPETITIVE BEHAVIORS (hair pulling/trichotillomania & skin picking/excoriation & nail biting)

-I also have the experience and understanding needed to help clients with other challenges like depression, drinking/drug use; binge eating; chronic pain; managing or adjusting to injury or chronic medical or health issues, trauma, relationship difficulties, parenting, racial stress and anti-racism, and career concerns.
+We also have the experience and understanding needed to help clients with other challenges like depression, drinking/drug use; binge eating; chronic pain; managing or adjusting to injury or chronic medical or health issues, trauma, relationship difficulties, parenting, racial stress and anti-racism, and career concerns.
 We especially enjoy working with creative types, executives, professionals, and students.

 CBT is referred to as “evidence-based” because researchers find it to be effective for many people.